kildealab/RadiSeq/README.md

 ## Acknowledgements

-The sequencing segment of the SDD_NGS Simulator was inspired by the ART Illumina sequencing tool published open-source by the US National Institute of Health.
+The sequencing segment of the radiSeq Simulator was inspired by the ART Illumina sequencing tool published open-source by the US National Institute of Health.
-Some of the in-built Illumina sequencer error profiles and the indel error rates used in the SDD_NGS Simulator were adopted from the ART sequencing tool.
+Some of the in-built Illumina sequencer error profiles and the indel error rates used in the radiSeq Simulator were adopted from the ART sequencing tool.
 We sincerely thank the authors Weichun Huang et al. for making the ART toolkit available open-source.

 To learn more about the ART toolkit: